 Rule 23(a)(1) requires that the class be so large that joinder of all members is impracticable.
 To satisfy the numerosity requirement, "a plaintiff must ordinarily demonstrate some evidence or reasonable estimate of the number of purported class members."
 Pederson v.
 Louisiana State University, 213 F.3d 858, 868 (5th Cir.
 2000) (quoting Zeidman v.
-J. Ray McDermott &

-Co., 651 F.2d 1030, 1038 (5th Cir.
+J. Ray McDermott & Co., 651 F.2d 1030, 1038 (5th Cir.
 1981)).
 A mere allegation that the class is too numerous to make joinder practicable is insufficient.
 Pederson, 213 F.3d at 868 (citing Fleming v.
 Travenol Laboratories, Inc., 707 F.2d 829, 833 (5th Cir.
 1983)).

 Here, the proposed Settlement Class consists of persons and entities that purchased Pool Products in the United States directly from PoolCorp, during the period from November 22, 2007 to November 21, 2011.
-DPPs indicate that PoolCorp's transactional data contains approximately 70,000 customer names.
-Though some of these entries are likely duplicative, DPPs have represented that the size of the class is nevertheless well within the "tens of thousands."
+DPPs' response to Pretrial Order No. 27 indicated that PoolCorp's transactional data contains approximately 70,000 customer names.37 Although some of these entries are likely duplicative, DPPs asserted during the hearing that the size of the class is nevertheless well within the "tens of thousands."
 Although the number of members in a proposed class is not determinative of whether joinder is impracticable, it has been noted that any class consisting of more than 40 members "should raise a presumption that joinder is impracticable."
 Mullen v.
 Treasure Chest Casino, LLC, 186 F.3d 620, 624 (5th Cir.
 1999) (citing Newberg on Class Actions § 3.05).
 Thus, the Court finds that plaintiffs have satisfied the numerosity requirement.